KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

 For the `TemplateAuthor`, I used `user-fullname` for the `type`.
 That is a special type that pulls the value from the user's `.gitconfig` as a default.

-# templateFile
+# TemplateFile

-Now we need to create a `templateFile` to generate the `PlasterTemplate.xml` file.
-The first half of the template will be basic value substitution.
+Now we need to create a TemplateFile to generate the `PlasterTemplate.xml` file.
+The first half of the TemplateFile will be basic value substitution.

     <?xml version="1.0" encoding="utf-8"?>
     <plasterManifest schemaVersion="1.0"